learningequality/kolibri/docs/getting_started.rst

 Linting and auto-formatting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Linting and code auto-formatting provided by Prettier and Black are run in the background automatically by default when you run the dev server.
-It is a good to monitor for linting errors in the build process: while the build may complete, it will also issue warnings to the terminal.
+Linting and code auto-formatting provided by Prettier and Black are run in the background automatically by ``yarn run devserver`` (see :ref:`devserver`).
+You can monitor for linting errors and warnings in the terminal outputs of the dev server while it is running.

 A full set of linting and auto-formatting can also be applied by pre-commit hooks (instructions below).
-If those are bypassed or not triggered, our Travis CI builds will eventually fail.
+The pre-commit hooks are identical to the automated build check by Travis CI in Pull Requests.

+.. tip:: As a convenience, many developers install linting and formatting plugins in their code editor (IDE).
+Installing ESLint, Prettier, Black, and Flake8 plugins in your editor will catch most (but not all) code-quality checks.

 You can manually run the auto-formatters using: